nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale technologies used in nanopacs.

-### Expanded Definition and Usage\nNanopacs are at the forefront of pharmaceutical innovation, significantly impacting the treatment landscape by offering solutions that traditional drug formulations cannot match.
+### Expanded Definition and Usage:
+Nanopacs are at the forefront of pharmaceutical innovation, significantly impacting the treatment landscape by offering solutions that traditional drug formulations cannot match.
 Their ability to control the pharmacokinetics and pharmacodynamics of drugs enables more effective treatments with fewer side effects, particularly important in the management of diseases like cancer, where precise drug delivery can dramatically improve survival rates and quality of life.
 Additionally, nanopacs are being explored in areas such as neurology for brain-targeted therapies, and in infectious diseases for targeted antiviral and antibacterial treatments.